kidusm001/multi-fleet-managment/docs/project main docs/chapter-4-implementation-report.md

 Server interactions flow through a single Axios instance (`services/api.js`) that injects Better Auth cookies, handles 401 redirects, and exposes helper methods like `getRoutes`, `createRoute`, and `optimizeClusters`.
 Rather than relying on TanStack Query or Zustand, module-scoped service classes (for example, `routeService.js`, `shuttleService.js`) provide lightweight in-memory caching; debounced write logic is explicitly implemented where needed (e.g. `shuttleService.js`) and not universally applied.
 UI components then manage view state with React hooks (`useState`, `useEffect`) and domain contexts.
 Authentication and tenant metadata come from custom contexts that wrap the Better Auth React client (`lib/auth-client.ts`), while `OrganizationContext/index.tsx` enriches Better Auth organization hooks with additional loading/error state and helper actions (e.g., `inviteMember`, `mapOrgError`).
 A lightweight toast context plus Sonner’s `<Toaster />` surface global notifications, and `useRouteOptimizer.js` keeps a five-minute memoized cache of Mapbox responses on the client.

 #### Route Assignment Experience (`RouteAssignment` flow)
 The Route Assignment tab (`pages/RouteManagement/components/RouteAssignment/RouteAssignment.jsx`) operates as the route-assignment wizard described in the design docs.
+The container component fetches shift options (`shiftService.getAllShifts()`), hydrates routes on shift change (`routeService.getRoutesByShift()`), and hands both datasets to its children.
 It orchestrates three coordinated components:
-- **`Controls.jsx`** manages shift/time/route selection, pulling shift options from `shiftService.getAllShifts()` and propagating the selected shift ID.
+- **`Controls.jsx`** receives the pre-fetched `shifts` list from its parent, lets dispatchers search/filter the options, and optionally scopes by location via `locationService.getLocations()`; it does not fetch shifts itself or expose a separate route/time picker.
 - **`DataSection.jsx`** reacts to those selections by fetching available employees via `getUnassignedEmployeesByShift` (REST call defined in `services/api.js`), applying client-side filtering/pagination, and presenting the assignment table.
 When the user selects an employee, it opens the modal and passes the current route list.
 - **`AssignmentModal.jsx`** handles the heavy lifting for previewing assignments.
-It invokes the Mapbox-backed optimization helper (`services/routeOptimization.js`) to render a provisional route on the map, computes metrics, and invokes `routeService.addEmployeeToRoute` with the updated totals.
-Capacity guardrails (`route.stops.length < route.shuttle.capacity`) and ID validation (UUID regex checks) match backend constraints.
+It invokes the Mapbox-backed optimization helper (`services/routeOptimization.js`) to render a provisional route on the map, computes metrics, and hands the confirmed assignment to its `onAssign` callback; `DataSection.jsx` owns the actual `routeService.addEmployeeToRoute` mutation plus subsequent list refresh.
+Capacity guardrails (`route.stops.length < route.shuttle.capacity`) and ID format validation (CUID regex checks) match backend constraints.
 Upon success, the parent view patches local state so the updated route appears immediately without a full refetch.

 Elsewhere in Route Management, `RouteManagementView/index.jsx` pulls route, shuttle, department, and shift inventories in parallel (via cached service calls), applies search/filter logic, and drives drawers or modals for inspection and editing.
 All of these components rely on the same service layer and shared contexts for permissions.